 Painting your house isn’t something you do often, but when the time comes around again you want to make sure you get the best exterior house paint for the job.
 These are products that are constantly being improved, and it’s unlikely that what you bought the last time is still available.

 And that is good news because today’s exterior house paints are almost invariably better than what you used last time.
-But shopping can get confusing.
+However, shopping can get confusing.
 It’s not just a question of color or sheen (surface finish).
-With more and more emphasis on the environmental impact of protective and decorative finishes, you also want to think about the paint’s chemical composition.
+With more and more emphasis on the environmental impact of protective and decorative finishes, you want to think about the paint’s chemical composition in addition to the curb appeal your paint adds..

 All exterior house paint falls into one of two categories: oil based (also called solvent based), and water based (also known as latex and/or acrylic).